 On June 9, 1954, Special Counsel for the U.S. Army Joseph N. Welch confronted Sen. Joseph McCarthy.
-McCarthy had attacked a member of Welch’s law firm, Frederick G. Fischer, as a communist due to Fischer’s prior membership in the National Lawyers Guild.
+McCarthy had attacked a member of Welch’s law firm, Frederick G. Fisher, as a communist due to Fisher’s prior membership in the National Lawyers Guild.
 The Guild was the nation’s first racially integrated bar association.

 Welch was outraged: